 1. Form a team

 CBS is a Team Ministry.
-Whether you are in a Church situation, or two or three Christians wanting to impact your Community, a team of two, preferably three or more is essential.
+Whether you are in a Church, or just two or three Christians wanting to impact your Community, a team of two, preferably three or more is essential.

 2. Choose a Study